 3 – 14W

 That is maximum utilization, 24 hours a day, 7 days a week, 365 days a year.
-Not uncommon usage on a manufacturing floor running triple shifts, a digital kiosk that runs night and day, a remote data collection station monitoring seismic activity and the like.
-Some industrial uses can probably lower those numbers based on their usage, but since we are focused on heavy industrial and manufacturing use, we are gonna go with maximum utilization,
+Which is not uncommon usage on a manufacturing floor running triple shifts or for a digital kiosk that runs night and day or a remote data collection station monitoring seismic activity and the like.
+Some industrial uses can probably lower those numbers based on their usage, but since we are focused on heavy industrial and manufacturing use, we are going to go with maximum utilization,

-There is a fairly complicated equation that derives the exact amount of heat that is produced by processors (Learn more), but the short version is watts produce heat.
+There is a fairly complicated equation that derives the exact amount of heat that is produced by processors, but the short version is that watts produce heat.
 This means that some sort of cooling needs to take place so the board doesn’t melt, and the more that needs to be done to remove heat, the more complex it is going to get.

 Processors are often cooled with heat sinks.
 They are pieces of heat conductive materials like aluminum and copper, shaped to maximize the surface area, diffuse the heat over more space and dissipate it into the surrounding area.
 This is why many fanless systems have fins or ribs, as the cases themselves are massive heatsinks.

-However, the more powerful the processor, the harder it is for passive methods to keep up.
-At a certain point a fanless case will no longer suffice and one that supports a fan must be used to keep it cool.
-While they add a fractional amount to power to the consumption equation, even a large fan is adding only about 2w (or $1.75 a year), the bigger concern is the effect on system reliability.
+However, the more powerful the processor, the harder it is for passive cooling methods to keep up.
+At a certain point, a fanless case will no longer suffice and one that supports a fan must be used to keep it cool.
+While they add a fractional amount of power to the consumption equation, even a large fan is adding only about 2w (or $2.10 a year), the bigger concern is the effect on system reliability.

 We’ve talked about how the fan is the Achilles Heel of the PC , and it is never more true than here.
 If you have a fan, you have a point of failure.
 If you have a fan, you need somewhere for the air to go, which requires vents that can open your system to environmental concerns such as dust and debris.
 If you have a fan, you need to build the case that much bigger to make room for the fan and the larger power supply.

-In the long run picking the right processor can save you money by eliminating wasteful power consumption.
+In the long run, picking the right processor can save you money by eliminating wasteful power consumption.
 Finding the right speed, price, and lifecycle are all factoring into your decision, but be sure to keep watts in mind as well.
-Contact one of our engineers to answer any questions you might have, and learn more about low power consumption options available for you.
+Contact the experts OnLogic to answer any questions you might have, and learn more about low power consumption options available for you.